Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 Big Buck Tactics

 10. A part of seeing bigger bucks is letting the smaller ones walk.
 If you have everybody in 100 square miles practicing this, then you will continue to grow larger bucks.
+It’s not always practical that all your neighbors are doing the same thing.
+However, if your goal is to just get meat to feed your family, then the size of the antlers shouldn’t be your first priority.

 12. Post keep out signs around your sanctuaries and safe zones so other hunters don’t wonder in.
+It never fails there are hunters killed every year for trespassing onto another’s property.

 13. Be cautious of bucks circling downwind anytime you rattle or call.

 14. Use scents and lures conservatively.
 Many mature bucks have made a connection between man and scent overuse during the fall.
+There are a great number of good quality scents out there today.
+Choose wisely.

 15. During the rut, find the bucks by locating the does.
 The buck’s hormones are going to be raging.
 They are looking for a mate.
+If you see a doe during the fall hunting season, most times there is a buck trailing behind.

 16. Rattling techniques are most effective during the pre-rut phase before bucks lock down with a doe.